Table of Contents

-An Accelerated Death Benefit (ADB) is a type of life insurance policy provision which allows policyowners with shortened life expectancies due to a terminal illness to access a portion of their death benefit while still living.
-For this reason, some insurers refer to ADBs as living benefits.
-While news of a terminal illness or other condition can be extraordinarily painful and raise innumerable concerns about the financial future for you and your loved ones, an ADB can be a valuable option for those in need of liquidity.
+An Accelerated Death Benefit (ADB), also known as a terminal illness rider, is a type of life insurance policy provision which allows policyowners with shortened life expectancies due to a terminal illness to access a portion of their death benefit while still living.
+For this reason, some insurers refer to ADBs as living benefits riders.
+While news of a terminal illness or other conditions can be extraordinarily painful and raise innumerable concerns about your and your loved ones’ financial future, an ADB can be a valuable option for those in need of liquidity.

 ADBs include terminal, critical, and chronic illness riders.
 To qualify for these living benefits, policyowners must meet certain health criteria; information that your physician can assist with.

 Policyowners are free to use proceeds from Accelerated Death Benefits however they see fit.
 Oftentimes, they put this money toward expenses such as:

 - Medical costs not covered by their healthcare provider

 - Nursing homes and assisted living facilities

 It is important to note, however, that there are often withdrawal limits on ADBs.
 Policyowners seeking more money in exchange for their policy may want to consider a life settlement.

 How Does an Accelerated Death Benefit Rider Work?